mellowmorgan/La-Journal/README.md

 By Morgan Waites

-Site for making blog posts showing CRUD functionality with user accounts and blog posts.
+Site for making blog posts showing CRUD functionality with user accounts and blog posts, email server set up and image hosting through Cloudinary.
+Live on Heroku free server.

 *In development currently*

-See it here:
+See it here!
 https://journal-django-project.herokuapp.com/

 ## Technologies Used
 * Python
 * Django framework
 * Bootstrap/HTML/CSS/Javascript
-* SQLite database
+* SQLite database for dev, Postgres for production
+* Cloudinary for image storage, image upload

-## Known bugs
+## Known bugs or things to improve/add
-* Email server for getting new password not set up.
-* HTML/CSS is v ugly on some parts of website; needs tweaking with styling.
+* Not a bug but... needs tweaking with styling and image transformations... further exploration with Cloudinary.
-* Need to add feature to delete accounts
+* Need to add feature to let user delete accounts.
+* Code is messy

 ## Set Up/Installation
 * git clone this repository.